-NCAA Championship hosts and LOCs are welcome to build a city specific microsite to house local information regarding things-to-do, travel tips, restaurants, volunteer info, etc. The primary purpose of the microsite should welcome fans enhance their experience in preparation for traveling to your city.
+NCAA championship hosts and local organizing committees are welcome to build a city-specific microsite to house local information regarding things-to-do, travel tips, restaurants, volunteer info, etc. The primary purpose of the microsite should enhance the fan experience in preparation for traveling to your city.
 The following information should assist you with the creation of a local microsite.

-Please note: The URL for your microsite should not be promoted and will be linked directly through ncaa.com.
+Please note: the URL for your microsite should not be promoted and will be linked directly through ncaa.com.
 It should be clean of all corporate marks.
 Additionally, the information provided on your localized site should not duplicate any information available on ncaa.com.